 GIMP is an excellent photo editor, but that’s far from the only thing you can do with it.
 GIMP has a number of awesome brush-based tools, but the tools for digital painting are pretty incredible – especially if you’ve only ever thought about it as a photo editor.

-Rather than actually teach you how to paint – which I can’t do because I’m not a painter, despite watching all that Joy of Painting with Bob Ross – I’ll teach you which features of GIMP will give you the best set of painting tools available.
+Rather than actually teach you how to draw or paint – which I can’t do because I’m not a painter, despite watching all that Joy of Painting with Bob Ross – I’ll teach you which features of GIMP will give you the best set of painting tools available.
 It will be up to you to decide how to explore them with your own unique creative style!